catseye/Schroedingers-Game-of-Life/README.md

     -> Tests for functionality "Evolve Schroedinger's Life for 5 steps"

-    -> Functionality "Evolve Schroedinger's Life for 5 steps" -> is implemented by shell command "./script/slife %(test-body-file)"

 When a playfield consists solely of `.` and `#` cells, this cellular automaton has precisely the same behaviour as John Conway's Game of Life.
 For example, here is a glider: